-Let’s be honest here: my dog is imperfect.
-So am I. Barley frustrates me to no end some days.
+Let’s be honest here: my dog Barley frustrates me to no end some days.
 Don’t let my glowing Instagram fool you.
 Earlier this week, I reached out to a group of dog trainers to brainstorm a frustrating problem with Barley.
-I quickly realized that dog trainers as a whole still have a long way to go with their interpersonal communication skills.
+I quickly realized that some dog trainers as a whole still have a long way to go with their interpersonal communication skills.

 “I’m not mad, I’m disappointed.”

 That’s what I told my boyfriend, Andrew, when he found me on the ground, crying, earlier this week.
 Barley was hiding under the bed (he hates when I’m upset) and I sat next to a tin of olive oil.
 It lay on its side, its plastic cap missing.
 We just purchased it last night, and it was Barley’s latest counter-surfing victim.

 Like a good boyfriend, he hoisted me up, gave me a hug, and asked if I needed wine.
 I declined and sat down to write.

 I’m writing this post for two reasons.

 - Frustration is normal.
 Imperfection is normal.
 I get super frustrated with my dog some days.
 I’m not perfect, so of course, my dog is imperfect.
 He’s not a robot.
 Any trainer who says they’re perfect is probably a scam.
 When I said that I wasn’t mad, I was lying.
 I was furious with my dog – and myself.
 Frustration ran high.